Jonathan Majors Reportedly Told White Ex-Girlfriend To Be Like ‘Coretta Scott King And Michelle Obama’

 “Huh…it wasn’t no white women names he could have came up with?
 I mean, them were hard shoes for her to fill.”

-Opening statements from both sides gave conflicting accounts of the incident, with both pointing the blame st the opposer.
+Opening statements from both sides gave conflicting accounts of the incident, with both pointing the blame at the opposer.

 Jabbari grabbed his phone, reportedly causing the Devotion actor to respond by grabbing and twisting her forearm and striking her right ear.
 He allegedly threw her back in the car “like a football” when she attempted to leave.